MikeDigitize/talk-to-me/README.md

 The modified event object contains two properties:

-`isFinalResult` - a Boolean that indicates if the Speech Recognition API has finishd analysis.
+`isFinalResult` - a Boolean that indicates if the Speech Recognition API has finished analysis.
 If you've specified `finalResultsOnly` to be `true` when creating your instance of `TalkToMe` you'll only get final results.

 `results` - an array of analysis result objects each of which contain two properties: `confidence` a floating point Number between 0 and 1 indicating the API's confidence in the result and `transcript` which is a String representation of the speech analysis.